telerik/ajax-docs/mobile-support/render-modes.md

 		}
 	}

-	//only add this property if the base control implements Adaptive (Mobile) rendering via the RenderMode property protected override bool SupportsAdaptiveRendering
+	//Add this property only if the base control implements Adaptive (Mobile) rendering through the RenderMode property protected override bool SupportsAdaptiveRendering
 	{
 		get